Thank you for reading our post, please rate this article at the end.

 Airing Up

 I always advise newbies never to count on a “slow ride to the gas station” when they need to air up their tires.
-It would be a long slow ride.
+It would be a long, slow ride.

 As far as bringing air back to the tires, a good compressor is all you need.
 You want the kind that clamps directly onto your battery and not on the cigarette lighter.

 This video has been included for its clarification of the topic matter.
-Credit goes to

-TrailBuilt Off-Road
+Credit goes to TrailBuilt Off-Road

 Final Thoughts

 I can’t overemphasize the importance of airing down your tire when off-roading.
-There’re numerous benefits, including a better ride, smoother ride, more traction, and few punctures.
+There’re numerous benefits, including a better ride, smoother ride, more traction, and fewer punctures.
 Even then, you must be cautious about the process.

 While airing down is hugely beneficial, it’s also easy to air down too much, which can be detrimental.
 You must consider several variables to determine a proper PSI for the current condition.
 Of course, with time, you’ll learn to do this intuitively.